 CRO is from a business perspective, but also has input for the users.
 CRO is created to reduce the costs of ads (SEA).
-This means you buy less traffic on your website.
-To achieve this you need to be smarter in how to convert these users.
+This means you buy less traffic to your website.
+To achieve this, you need to be smarter in how to convert these users.
 In short, the ratio of conversions needs to go up.

 CRO is intended to help you make the actions you want them to make available and taken more often.
 CRO is the art of getting a higher percentage of website visitors to convert into customers or take any desired action on a web page.

 What skills are needed to perform in these positions?
 Down below you can find the difference between UX and CRO in hard and soft skills.

 |Customer Journey / Personas||X|